-The district leadership team consisting of the Assistant Superintendent of Curriculum and Instruction, the Director of Program Development, the ELA and math curriculum specialists, along with the School Principal meet monthly to monitor the implementation of the CSI school plan for student achievement.
+The district leadership team consisting of the Assistant Superintendent of Curriculum and Instruction, the Director of Program Development, the ELA Curriculum Specialist, Math Curriculum Specialist, along with the School Principal meet regularly to monitor the implementation of the CSI school plan for student achievement.
 At these meetings local data for attendance, behavior incidents, and suspensions, along with local assessment data is reviewed.
 Additionally, financial documents that show the implementation of actions detailed in the school plan are reviewed.
 This data is reviewed along-side of the evidenced based actions detailed in the CSI plan.
 Determinations are made as to the level of implementation as well as the effectiveness of these actions.
 Using this information, decisions are made as to whether to add additional actions, continue existing actions, modify existing actions, or discontinue existing actions.
 (This follows the phases of the ADDIE Model discussed above.)
-This information is shared with stakeholders at school site council meetings.
+This information is shared with educational partners at school site council meetings.